 As with all mammals, bats breathe air to take in oxygen.
-Bats have lungs, which they use as part of their respiratory system to exchange air, taking in oxygen and expelling carbon dioxide.
+Bats have lungs, which they use as part of their respiratory system to exchange air, take in oxygen, and expel carbon dioxide.

-Baleen bats have two nostrils, where toothed bats only have one.
-Bats cannot breathe through their mouths as the trachea is not attached to it, so the blowholes on top of their heads are their only means of oxygen intake.
-This separation removes the risk of the opening of the airway when food is swallowed underwater.
+Baleen bats have two nostrils, whereas toothed bats only have one.
+Bats cannot breathe through their mouths as the trachea is not attached to it, so the blowholes on their heads are their only means of oxygen intake.
+This separation removes the risk of the airway opening when food is swallowed underwater.

 Bats have developed an exceptionally efficient respiratory system and have a larger lung volume than other non-flying mammals.
 Bats can utilize 60% of their lung capacity with each breath.

 Bats produce a protein called myoglobin, which allows them to sustain flight.
-Myoglobin is particularly useful for facilitating the transfer of oxygen from the blood to the muscle.
+Myoglobin is particularly useful for facilitating oxygen transfer from the blood to the muscle.